 What factors will affect my cosmetic tattooed eyebrows?

 - Excessive bleeding during your procedure will greatly affect how your body retains pigment.
-Please follow the preparation instructions below to help minimize bleeding.
+Please follow the preparation instructions which will be provided to you to help minimize bleeding.

 - Sun exposure: Increased sun exposure causes premature fading.